instacart/formula/docs/Integration.md

                                 "$time seconds"
                             }

-                        // update ensures that if configuration changes happen that
+                        // update ensures that if configuration changes happen then
                         // we send the last state to the new activity instance.
                         update(timerState, MyActivity::renderTime)
                     }